marcglasberg/i18n_extension/README.md

 expect(Translations.missingTranslations, isEmpty);
 ```

-Another thing you may do if you want, is to throw an error if some translation is missing.
+Another thing you may do if you want, is to throw an error if any translation is missing.
 To that end, inject callbacks into `Translations.missingKeyCallback` and
 `Translations.missingTranslationCallback`.
 For example: